what flow rate is right for my baby?

 what is flow rate?

 Flow rate refers to how quickly or slowly milk passes through the nipple during a feeding.
 Nipples are typically graded with numbers or letters, such as 1-2-3 or S-M-F (slow, medium, fast).
-The mōmi babypace® 2 nipple is graded as level 1 and level 2, with 1 the slowest flow.
-Some brands refer to their slowest flow rate as a "preemie" nipple. mōmi's level 1 is a wonderful place to start all newborns for bottle feedings.
+The mōmi babypace® nipple is graded as level 1, level 2, and level 3, with 1 the slowest flow.

 flow rate guidance for mōmi nipples